 The spinal cord is divided into four primary sections.
 The severity of a spinal cord injury depends largely upon where the spinal cord was damaged.
 Damage that occurs higher up in the cervical or thoracic spine tends to be more serious than damage to the lower lumbar or sacral spinal cord.

-At Hollander Law Firm, P.A., we can help with all types of spinal cord injuries, including:
+At Hollander Law Firm Accident Injury Lawyers, we can help with all types of spinal cord injuries, including:

 Cervical Spinal Cord